lpurdy01/crypto-knowledge-map/notes/How_the_US_Government_Views_Crypto_Assets.md

 1["What is Property"]-->0{"How the US Government Views Crypto Assets"}
-0{"How the US Government Views Crypto Assets"}-->2["What are the Tax Implications"] 0{"How the US Government Views Crypto Assets"}-->3["Whats Going On With El Salvador"]
+0{"How the US Government Views Crypto Assets"}-->2["What are the Tax Implications"] 0{"How the US Government Views Crypto Assets"}-->3["Whats Going On With El Salvador"] click 1 "../What_is_Property" "What is Property" click 2 "../What_are_the_Tax_Implications" "What are the Tax Implications" click 3 "../Whats_Going_On_With_El_Salvador" "Whats Going On With El Salvador"
 ```